About Us

 Location of projects we can fund

-To be eligible to apply for the Fund, both the location of your project and its beneficiaries must be located within the Severn Trent region.
+To be eligible for the Fund, both the project and its beneficiaries must be located within the Severn Trent region.

-If you’re not sure if your project is eligible, you can check whether your project is in our region using WaterUK water supplier finder.
+If you’re not sure if your project’s location is eligible, you can check whether your project is in our region using our map or checking the postcode at WaterUK's supplier finder.

 What we can’t fund